True heroes

 Last year in July, I was sitting watching the tv with my wife when Disaster Relief Australia appeared on Sunrise with members assisting the community after the 2019/2020 bushfires.
 It was at that point that I decided to do more in my spare time.
 I went on to the DRA website and submitted an EOI to join.
 Two weeks later I become membership coordinator for southern Queensland because of my previous skills, training and a desire to help as much as possible.

 Operation Kelliher is my third deployment with DRA.
 My first deployment was to Coolah to assist with Operation Traill after flooding.
 I have now been on two deployments to Operation Kelliher.
 The first operation I assisted in the IMT, however this time I am on the ground as part of a strike team, to support the people and community of Coraki.
 It has been eye opening talking to people and listening to their stories.
 I definitely take my hat off to the community and their strengths.
-They are the true heros.
+They are the true heroes.